anoma/nspec/overrides/templates/engine-template.md

 	- a more suitable place, if that is not an option, e.g., if it is one of the [[Basic Types]].

+### Overview {optional}

+!!! note

+	You may want to provide an overview of how things relate to each other.

 	Form

-	: You may want to provide an overview of how things relate to each other.
+	: free form

 ### Engine-specific state type